aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

 ### Exception Handling

-You can use the **`exceptionHandler`** method with any exception.
+You can use the **`exceptionHandler`** method to handle any exception.
 This allows you to handle common errors outside your resolver and return a custom response.

+The **`exceptionHandler`** method also supports passing an array of exceptions that you wish to handle with a single handler.

-You can use a VTL response mapping template to detect these custom responses and forward them to the client gracefully.
+You can use an AppSync JavaScript resolver or a VTL response mapping template to detect these custom responses and forward them to the client gracefully.

 === "Exception Handling"

     ```typescript hl_lines="11-18 21-23"
     --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandling.ts"
+    ```

+=== "APPSYNC JS Resolver"

+    ```js hl_lines="11-13"
+    --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandlingResolver.js"
     ```

 === "VTL Response Mapping Template"